mthreer/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Set-MsolCompanySettings.md

 ### -UsersPermissionToUserConsentToAppEnabled
 Indicates whether to allow users to consent to apps that require access to their cloud user data, such as directory user profile or Office 365 mail and OneDrive for business.
 This setting is applied company-wide.
-Set to $False to disable users' ability to grant consent to applications.
+Set to $False to disable user's ability to grant consent to applications.

 ```yaml
 Type: Boolean